cliffordlab/cliffordlab.github.io/ethics.md

 description of the standards by which I try to work (over and above those required by my employer, host institutions and professional bodies to which I belong).
-While I understand that different cultures have different standards on issues such as plagiarism and authorship, I have outlined a non-exhaustive acceptable set of practices below.
+While I understand that different cultures have different behavioral standards on issues such as plagiarism and authorship, I have outlined a non-exhaustive acceptable set of practices below.

 If you want to work with me, please email this page back to me with a statement that you have read it and agree to try to stick to the guidelines.

+I've also added some information on what you can expect when working in my research group.
+If you have any suggestions for changes, let me know.

 ## Table of Contents